nodeschool/montreal/README.md

 # NodeSchool Montreal

-**NodeSchool** is open source workshops that teach web software skills: [http://nodeschool.io/montreal](http://nodeschool.io/montreal/)
+**NodeSchool** is open source workshops for you to learn web software skills: [http://nodeschool.io/montreal](http://nodeschool.io/montreal/)

-You are encouraged to do the [workshoppers](http://nodeschool.io/#workshoppers) on your own or in person at a NodeSchool event.
-The workshopper tutorials are used as the course curriculum while mentors help attendees work through challenges.
+Do the [workshoppers](http://nodeschool.io/#workshoppers) on your own or in person at the [next NodeSchool event](http://nodeschool.io/montreal/).
+Experienced helpful mentors will help you through challenges.

+Done with the workshops?
+Start a project or join a team and develop your skills to the next level!

 [![NodeSchool Montreal Logo](http://nodeschool.io/montreal/i/NodeSchoolMTL.svg)](http://nodeschool.io/montreal)